Whether at home or abroad, job searching is no walk in the park. So we’re sharing some tips for how to find a job during your working holiday.

 Why exactly do you want a job during your working holiday?
 Is it purely for financial reasons?
 Or to learn a foreign language?
 To gain new professional competencies?
 Or maybe to make friends at your workplace?
 Knowing the why will help you know which types of positions to apply for.

 If you want to learn a new language or save money for a road trip, you could work on a farm with other travellers or as a cashier at a supermarket, for example.
-If you want to advance your career in a specific field, then your search may be more arduous.
+If you want to advance your career in a specific field, then your search will need to be more targeted.

 CV and cover letter formats can differ from country to country, so you may need to adapt yours to fit local requirements.

 For example, in France, it is commonly expected of candidates to put their photo, date of birth, and nationality on their CV (Complete guide on how to find and start a job in France).
-In Canada, however, none of these should be included and it is not abnormal to have a two page resumé.
+In Canada, however, none of these should be included and it is not uncommon to have a two page resumé.
 In Korea, you can exceed even two pages.
 In Japan, you must follow a pre-established template and also include a professional headshot.
-In Mexico, cover letters are not necessary.

 Besides the format, the expectations about the content sometimes differ too.
 For example in North America, employers like to see numbers that quantify the impact of your work in previous roles, and bullet points start with verbs in the past tense.
 In France however, bullets should stay at a higher level (without too many numbers) and start with the nominal form of a verb.